Mermaid Fetish

 Prevalence & culture

-No prevalence survey isolates mermaid attraction; it does not appear in the major sexual-fantasy studies such as Joyal, Cossette & Lapierre (2015).
+No prevalence survey isolates mermaid attraction, and it does not feature in the major sexual-fantasy studies such as Joyal, Cossette & Lapierre (2015), so any figure is low-confidence.
 The hobby of mermaiding, by contrast, has a visible and growing presence, with professional performers, commercial tail-makers, conventions and large social-media followings.
 Cultural visibility is high thanks to centuries of mermaid imagery and modern films and shows, though that visibility tracks the mermaid as an icon far more than any sexual interest.

 Safety, consent & law